Nonrefundable CCS Study Abroad Fee and Payments:

-In order to apply for any CCS or study abroad program, each student is required to pay a $150 NONREFUNDABLE study abroad fee each academic year a student plans to study abroad.
+In order to apply for any CCS or study abroad program, each student is required to pay a $150 NONREFUNDABLE study away fee each academic year a student plans to study abroad.
 Should you decide to change programs, this fee may be applied to another program in the same academic year.
-The study abroad fee provides an international ID, insurance, travel photos and support services.
+The study abroad fee provides basic medical evacuation insurance, travel photos and support services.

 Note: Your student tuition account must be in good standing according to the SAU Business Office in order to register for CCS or any kind of study abroad.
 You will not see CCS charges on your tuition account.
 Each student has a separate CCS account.
 When making payments, please specify that the payment is for your CCS account.
 Otherwise, it will likely be assumed that the payment is for your tuition account.
 It is advisable to see your Financial Aid Counselor or the Student Accounts Coordinator in the Business Office to discuss funding your CCS program before you enroll.
 File your FAFSA by February or early March so you can fund your CCS program!

 1. Pay the $150 study abroad fee to enroll.